 Enter the name and address of the entity or individual whose EIN was provided earlier.
 Enter foreign addresses as follows: city, province or state, and country.
 Do not abbreviate the name of the country.

-If the credit or debit charge receipts reflect tips, then you must enter on lines 1 and 2 the appropriate amounts shown on the credit card or debit card charge statements.
+If the receipts from charges under any credit arrangement (for example, credit or debit cards and other electronic settlement methods) reflect tips, then you must enter on lines 1 and 2 the appropriate amounts shown on the charge receipts.
 See instructions for line 1 below.